awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_turn-on-for-other.md

 Secrets Manager provides complete rotation templates for Amazon RDS, Amazon DocumentDB, and Amazon Redshift secrets\.
 For more information, see [Automatically rotate an Amazon RDS, Amazon DocumentDB, or Amazon Redshift secret](rotate-secrets_turn-on-for-db.md)\.

 For other types of secrets, you create your own rotation function\.
-Secrets Manager provides a [Generic rotation function template](reference_available-rotation-templates.md#sar-template-generic) that you can use as a starting point\.
+Secrets Manager provides a [Other types of secrets](reference_available-rotation-templates.md#OTHER_rotation_templates) that you can use as a starting point\.
 If you use the Secrets Manager console or AWS Serverless Application Repository console to create your function from the template, then the Lambda execution role is also automatically set up\.

 Another way to automatically rotate a secret is to use AWS CloudFormation to create the secret, and include `AWS::SecretsManager::RotationSchedule`\.
 See [Automate secret creation in AWS CloudFormation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_cloudformation.html)\.